Righteous Refuge Marks the Wise Path

 Wickedness collapses in disaster, but righteousness provides refuge even in death.

-32 The wicked is brought down in his calamity, but in death, the righteous has a refuge.
+32 The wicked man is thrown down by his own sin, but the righteous man has a refuge even in death.

 Wickedness collapses in disaster, but righteousness provides refuge even in death.